SlidingSteven/Portfolio/README.md

   + In my internship I would regularly run scripts that would take several hours to complete and wanted a way to notify me when they completed.

 * ### About
-  + This script uses a gmail account to send "text" messages to a cell phone number.
+  + This script uses a gmail account to send text messages to a cell phone number.
 If I wanted to scale it up, I could use the API for https://www.freecarrierlookup.com/ but since it was just for myself I didn't need to.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![text-from-gmail](repo_pics/gmail_to_text.png)